peter-w-bryant/MYSH-MyShell/README.md

 ### Aliasing

 Most shells have the functionality for aliases.
-In Linux, you can use the ```alias``` command to list all currently active aliases.
-At high level, an alias is just a short-cut so that the user can type in something simple and have something more complex (or more safe) be executed. <sup>[2](https://www.mediacollege.com/linux/command/alias.html#:~:text=To%20see%20a%20list%20of,type%20alias%20at%20the%20prompt.&text=You%20can%20see%20there%20are,alias%2C%20use%20the%20unalias%20command)</sup>
+In Linux, you can use the ```alias``` command to list all currently active aliases.<sup>[2](https://www.mediacollege.com/linux/command/alias.html#:~:text=To%20see%20a%20list%20of,type%20alias%20at%20the%20prompt.&text=You%20can%20see%20there%20are,alias%2C%20use%20the%20unalias%20command)</sup> At high level, an alias is just a short-cut so that the user can type in something simple and have something more complex (or more safe) be executed.

 For example, a user could set up: